meisbase/NLSY97_College_to_Employment/README.md

   * Output : Cleaned_Data/97.dta
     <br>
 * 2_0_prepare_data.do : This is the "run_all_the_code" do file for cleaning data.
 Executing this will run all the 2_x do.files.
-  * Input : 97.dta
+  * Input : Cleaned_Data/97.dta
   * Key output : Cleaned_Data/step12345_wide.csv (yearly, exp employment),  Cleaned_Data/step5_wide.csv (weekly, employment only).
   * 2_2_dem.do : construct time-constant demographic variables.
 Wide-form.
   * 2_3_dem_timevary.do : construct time-varying demographic variables.
-Variable's naming format: var_`month'.
 Wide-form.
   * 2_4_edu.do : Construct the respondent's college enrollment history, monthly.
     Then, link it to college unique id (which is constructed using college_term_year, c_t_y variable) to identify which college they studied in a given month.
   * 2_4_edu_check.do : Check if there is double enrollment i.e., the respondent enrolled in 2+ college in the same month.
 These cases are not significant (4%) so I simply kept the first identified value and drop others.